 Sure, our blood pressure goes down and our focus goes up.
-We perform better at work (have you noticed how much corporate-sponsored meditation there is these day?) and we’re easier to live with at home.
+We perform better at work (just look at how much corporate-sponsored meditation there is these day).
+And we’re easier to live with at home.

 These are the daily benefits.

 But the purpose of meditation isn’t to sharpen your memory, or be more productive, or make more money.
 The purpose of meditation is to find release from suffering and to embrace the joy of our own existence.
 This is true whether you’re engaged solely in mindfulness practice, or moving beyond, into higher consciousness work.

 Love is the true purpose of meditation, plain and simple.
 Love.

 And don’t mistake love for compassion.

 Compassion is the elevated desire to relieve the suffering of others.
 It requires not only the ability to be empathetic but also to take action based on that empathy.

 To “feel compassion” for others without taking action falls more in the realm of sympathy.
 This is neither good nor bad.
 There’s nothing intrinsically right or wrong about sympathy.
 It’s simply different from compassion.
 Sort of Compassion Lite.

 True compassion requires that you step beyond merely feeling something.
 You must take action of some kind, however small and specific.
 It is yin energy, and often considered the highest expression of our humanity.